jessherlitz/jessampaio/README.md

 On my spare time I'm either working out, watching people play video games online, exploring new restaurants in the city or studying Math.

-I'm based in Manhattan, NY.
+I've lived in São Paulo, Rio, Chicago and I'm currently based in Manhattan, NY.